mmiele/TechnicalNotes/DASH-Breadboard/Network/P4/p4-language-details.md

 is formed from the **parsed representation** (as modified by match+action processing) and the resulting packet is transmitted.
 Although not shown in this diagram, P4 supports recirculation and cloning of packets.

 P4 focuses on the **specification of the parser**, **match+action tables** and the **control flow** through the pipelines.
-Programmers control this by writing a P4 program which **specifies the switch configuration as shown at the top of the figure**.
+Programmers control this by writing a P4 program which **specifies the switch configuration** as shown at the top of the figure.
 A machine that runs a P4 program is called **target**.
 Although a target may directly execute a P4 program, it is assumed that the program is compiled into a suitable configuration for the target.
 For example, currently, P4 does not expose the functionality of the queuing Mechanism and does not specify the semantics of the egress specification beyond what is mentioned above.
 Currently they are defined in target specific input to the compiler and exposed in conjunction with other interfaces that provide run time system management and configuration.
 Future versions of P4 may expose configuration of these mechanisms allowing consistent management of such resources from the P4 program.